 3. On-the-job training

-Another reason for skill gaps is a lack of on-the-job training, as companies no longer hire and train based on potential.
+Another reason for knowledge gaps is a lack of on-the-job training, as companies no longer hire and train based on potential.
 They’d rather shop for the cheese-ready sandwich than spend time making their own.
 Hiring managers seek “expert” candidates because of the emphasis on immediate performance.
 It’s an overlooked opportunity to invest in long-term employees and results.

 4. Lack of soft skills

-- Innovation in problem-solving, conflict resolution, and innovation assists businesses in competing.
+• Innovation in problem-solving, conflict resolution, and innovation assists businesses in competing.

-- Persuasion is a necessary skill in both client negotiations and leadership.
+• Persuasion is a necessary skill in both client negotiations and leadership.

-- Adaptability enables a company to stay on its feet and overcome complex challenges.
+• Adaptability enables a company to stay on its feet and overcome complex challenges.

-- Effective communication includes emotional intelligence, a soft skill that improves work relationships.
+• Effective communication includes emotional intelligence, a soft skill that improves work relationships.

-Facing Challenges When Closing the Knowledge and Skills Gap
+Facing Challenges When Closing the Knowledge Gap

 It’s evident that there is an imbalance between the number and skill level of people available to meet the demands of the modern labor market.
-But dealing with these problems can be challenging for both employers and employees.
+However dealing with these problems can be challenging for both employers and employees.

 For some people, the prospect of training or retraining can be overwhelming.
 It entails deciding on the best course of action for advancement and devoting time and effort to learning new skills.